subskybox/Orba/orba2/README.md

 **PC or Mac:**
 ```
-python orba_sample_set_generator.py [-h] [-d | -r] [-s] [-z] [-a [ARTIPRESET]] [--version] samplePath
+python orba_sample_set_generator.py [-h] [-d | -r] [-b] [-s] [-z] [--version] samplePath

 positional arguments:
   samplePath  path to the samples folder.

 options:
   -h, --help  show this help message and exit
   -d          deploy the content to the Artiphon folder and Orba.
   -r          remove the content to the Artiphon folder and Orba.
+  -b          build the Preset folder structure and files.
   -s          suppress SampleSet node output to screen.
   -z          zip the contents of the Common folder.
-  -a [ARTIPRESET], --artipreset [ARTIPRESET]
-                        path to an .artipreset file to use as starting template
   --version   show program's version number and exit
 ```
 This will output the ```<SampleSet>``` node which can be replaced into an *.artipreset* file.
-The best approach is to add the `-a` flag and supply the path to an existing *.artipreset* file.
+The best approach is to add the `-b` flag and include a *.artipreset* file in the samplePath as a template.
 This will create a `Common` folder in the *samplePath* with all the files & folders required to add the new Preset to the Orba 2 App.
 Once you are happy with the results, you can add the `-d` flag to deploy it.

 >**PRO TIP**: You can *Drag & Drop* your folder from the *File Explorer* or *Finder* directly to the Terminal window rather than typing *samplePath*.

->**PRO TIP**: If a .png image file is found in the *samplePath*, it will be added to the `Common` folder when using `-a`
+>**PRO TIP**: If a *.png* image file is found in the *samplePath*, it will be added to the `Common` folder when using `-b`

+>**PRO TIP**: Make a copy of a *.artipreset* from the factory Presets and place it in the *samplePath*, it will be used as the starting template when using `-b`

 The factory *.artipreset* files can be found here: